Astronomer

 Observational astronomy

 Observational astronomers collect and analyse data from satellites and spacecraft.
-They explore space using high powered radio and optical telescopes, and meticulously log the data they collect.
+They explore space using high-powered radio and optical telescopes, and meticulously log the data they collect.

 Theoretical astronomy

-Theoretical astronomers work to explain the phenomena which are observed.
+Theoretical astronomers work to explain the phenomena that are observed.
 They are engaged in using mathematics and creating computer models to test existing theories and to come up with new ideas about the universe.

 What do astronomers do?